by Wendy Priesnitz

 There is a range of responsibilities that a good mentor should undertake, but most importantly, mentors should make sure that their apprentices are well oriented to the organization or workplace, know the workplace rules, receive clear instructions about any tasks they are asked to perform, feel comfortable asking questions and have ample opportunity for feedback.

 Apprentices have responsibilities too.
 In order for the relationship to run smoothly, young people need to, among other things, show up on time, take into account the workplace rules, trust their mentor, ask lots of questions and speak up when they have an opinion.

 Relationships with mentors can be rewarding for everyone involved – both mentor and apprentice.
 In addition to being a great way for people of all ages to learn, they provide many possibilities for young people to play meaningful roles in their communities.

-Wendy Priesnitz is the editor of this site, as well as other magazines that include Life Learning, the mother of two daughters who lived without school in the 1970s and 80s, and the author of twelve books.
+Wendy Priesnitz is the editor of this site, as well as other magazines that include Life Learning, the mother of two daughters who lived without school in the 1970s and 80s, and the author of thirteen books.